HELVE/CIRCLEOFINTENT/README.md

 Chakra Mode - opening 7 rivers

 ## Initial Script
-For a mental version of the Circle of Intent.
+For a mental version of the Circle of Intent:

 CIRCLE OF INTENT MODULE
 “Initiating Circle of Intent Module.”